jkempff/jkempff.github.io/_posts/2015-01-16-simple-sass-grid-system.md

 ---

-A simple to use, easily customize and non-headache grid system.
+A simple to use, customizable and non-headache grid system.

 It follows the `.module__submodule--variation` class name definition and is therefore readable.